philiplinden/yahs/docs/devlog.md

 config files.
 I can't tell what's getting in my way.
 Time to move things out of configs and into hard-coded statics.

+Another note about migrating to Bevy is that the engine assumes we are doing graphics outside of a terminal.
+We could implement a terminal UI or continue to support a CLI, but that's 2xs or 3x the work to maintain multiples.
+Since I plan to leverage the 3D physics (with things like raycasting) we will drop CLI support for now.

 ### Changelog - 2024-11-08

 - Added splash screen to the application.